elastic/package-spec/README.md

 As mentioned above, package specifications are versioned.
 Versions follow the [semantic versioning](https://semver.org/) scheme.
 In the context of package specifications, this means the following.

-* Package's must specify the specification version they are using.
+* Packages must specify the specification version they are using.
 This is done via the `format_version` property in the package's root `manifest.yml` file.
 The value of `format_version` must conform to the semantic versioning scheme.

 * Specifications are organized under the `versions` folder located at the root of this repository.
-The `versions` folder will contain a sub-folder for each **major version** of the specification, e.g. `versions/1.x.x`, `versions/2.x.x`, etc.
+The `versions` folder will contain a sub-folder for each **major version** of the specification, e.g. `versions/1`, `versions/2`, etc.

-* Within each major version folder, there is be a `spec.yml` file.
-It contains a root-level propery called `version` which specifies the complete, current version of the specification.
+* Within each major version folder, there is a `spec.yml` file.
+It contains a root-level property called `version` which specifies the complete, current version of the specification.
 The value of `version` conforms to the semantic versioning scheme.

 * Note that the latest version — and _only the latest_ version — of the specifications  may include a pre-release suffix, `e.g. 1.4.0-alpha1`.
 This indicates that this version is still under development and may be changed multiple times.
 Once the pre-relase suffix is removed, however, the specification at that version becomes immutable.
-Further changes must follow the process outlinedbelow in _Changing a Specification_.
+Further changes must follow the process outlined below in _Changing a Specification_.

 ## Changing a Specification